asszem/AndrasCommander/README.md

 ### Version 0.4 - Improved display - File Details and Search Result Highlights
  - [x] Display file details (size in human readable format, modified date)
  - [x] Display File/Folder thumbnail icons
- - [ ] Highlight search result match background
+ - [x] Highlight search result match background
  - [ ] VIM like (netrw): "s" for sort by (name, name-reversed, date, date-reversed, etc)
  - [ ] Automatically size column width to fit data (file name, date modified, etc)

 ### Version 0.5 - Basic Info panels
 - [ ] Display History Panel
+- [ ] Jump to history item using Ctrl-#
 - [ ] Display Available Keys Panel

 ## Version 1.0 - MVP Reached
 At this point it should be an actually usable product.

-### Version 1.1 - Improved display - Basic Multiple Panes
+### Version 1.1 - Improved display - Basic Multiple Panes and Tabs
-- [ ] Get default panel position, width and height from config file
+- [ ] Multiple panes (vertical, horizontal)
 - [ ] VIM like: "sp" and "vs" to add a new horizontal or vertical viewing pane
 - [ ] VIM like: jump between panes with Ctrl-W and "h"/"j"/"k"/"l"
+- [ ] Tabbed Panes (multiple tabs on each panes)
+- [ ] VIM like: "gt", "gT", ":tabnew" for navigating tabs
 - [ ] VIM like: :on (only) maximize current pane (but remember previous panes)
 - [ ] :res (reset) - reset the previous displayed pane(s)
+- [ ] Get and store panel position, width and height from config file
+- [ ] Separate history for each pane

 ### Version 1.2.1 - Nerdtree like Bookmarks panel and Vim like marks
 - [ ] - VIM like: "m" for adding local marks and "'"<char> for jumping to mark